Table of Contents

-The edit function in the sliding footer can be used to position instruments visually on the map.
+The edit mode can be used by administrators to position instruments visually on the map.

 Businesses are hidden

 In urbanized areas, like city centers, the map could become quite cluttered.
-Of course you could turn off the labels and end up with the aerial photos and nothing else.
-Granular hiding of businesses (bars, restaurants, retail, ...) has made the default hybrid map much less crowded, while retaining street names and other useful information such as metro stations, schools (traffic congestion) and the like.
+Of course you could turn off the labels and end up with satellite imagery and nothing else.
+Granular hiding of businesses (bars, restaurants, retail, ...) has made the map much less crowded, while retaining street names and other useful information such as metro stations, schools (traffic congestion) and the like.

 Tunnel boring machines